shioyama/michie/README.md

 By default, Michie generates an instance variable name prefix combining a "base" string `__michie_` with either an `m_` (normal methods), `b_` (bang methods ending in `!`) or `q_` (query methods ending in `?`).
-This prefix is combined with the method name of the method to be memoized to generate the instance variable name.
+This prefix is combined with the name of the method to be memoized to generate the instance variable name.
 The base prefix can be changed by passing a `prefix` option to `memoize` (see specs for details).

 Since Michie uses the presence of an instance variable to signal memoization, `false` and `nil` values can be memoized (unlike techniques which use `||=`).